Melvin Hazen: Early life

-Mel Hazen was born in Catlett, Virginia in 1867 and educated in the county schools there.
+Hazen was born in Catlett, Virginia in 1867 and educated in the county schools there.
 His father was Charles Wesley Hazen and his mother Mary Elizabeth Colvin.
 He graduated from the University of Maryland in 1886 with a B.A. degree, and again in 1913 with a degree in civil engineering.
 In 1889, he joined the surveying corps of the District of Columbia, laying out the street grid beyond the L'Enfant-Ellicott Plan laid out in 1792.
 Starting at the entry level position of axeman, responsible for clearing brush on survey teams, he rose through the ranks of the D.C.
 Government.
 In 1908, the Board of Commissioners of the District of Columbia appointed him Surveyor of the District of Columbia, responsible for all cadastral measurements, street layout, and enforcement of building setbacks.

 As the Surveyor was responsible for extensions of the street grid and recording the location of public lands, he served as the principal figure involved in urban planning decades before D.C. had such an office.
 During this time, he spoke out on matters in the nascent field of planning, and in support of the McMillan Plan.
 As Surveyor, he was tasked with enforcing a 1914 act that called for the slum clearance of Washington's inhabited alleys.
 The alleys were streets, often wide, that broke up the often large blocks of Washington's original street plan.
 The residents of alleys were primarily working-class and African American.
 Hazen supported the clearances but raised concerns about the process.

 He was married to Mary Smith in 1895 and she preceded him in death in 1939.